 - Use it as a cooking oil to sauté non-starchy veggies such as spinach, zucchini, or broccolini.

-- Make my Clean Keto Chocolate Fudge by melting coconut oil over low heat and then adding in cacao powder, vanilla, and a pinch of stevia.
+- Make our Clean Keto Chocolate Fudge by melting coconut oil over low heat and then adding in cacao powder, vanilla, and a pinch of stevia.
 Combine the ingredients fully and pour into a parchment paper lined square dish.
 Place in the freezer for at least 30 minutes to become firm.
 When solid, remove from the freezer and cut the fudge into bite-sized pieces and then store in the fridge to have on hand when you are in the mood for chocolate.

 Eggs are essentially the perfect food and are extremely versatile.
-I opt for pastured eggs that are higher in nutrient value and have a gorgeous yellow yolk.
+We opt for pastured eggs that are higher in nutrient value and have a gorgeous yellow yolk.
 In general, one egg has 7 grams of high-quality protein, 5 grams of fat and less than 1 gram of carbohydrates making it the perfect keto-friendly food.

 Make sure to eat the yolk!
 That is where all the good stuff is housed, such as omega-3’s, vitamins A, D, E, B12 and K, riboflavin, folate and iron to name a few.
 Eggs can be consumed in a multitude of ways: